akash19jain/Random-Test-Generator/README.md

 # Random-Test-Generator
-CPP programs to generate Random test cases for debugging programs.
+CPP programs to generate Random test cases.
+Useful during Competitive Programming Competitions to check if your code works for corner test cases.

 The following programs generate test cases based on seeds.
 So you need to enter a integer while executing it.
 Example:   **./gen 1**